 Steven Nguyen Khoa Tran

-Steven Tran is a composer and theatre-maker based in Seattle, Washington.
+Steven Tran is a composer, music producer, and theatre-maker based in Seattle, Washington.

 Steven’s interests are wide-ranging; the number of hats he wears is ever-growing.
 He started playing classical piano at age 3 and started acting at age 8.
 His journey took him to Princeton University where he graduated in 2015 with a degree in Computer Science and Theatre.
 After a yearlong detour as an engineering program manager for a mega tech corporation, Steven planted himself as a theater artist in Seattle, Washington in 2017.
 Since, he has worked as a pianist and music director at ArtsWest Playhouse, Village Theatre, the 5th Avenue Theatre, and Seattle Rep. Outside of the Pacific Northwest, Steven has worked at Green Room 42 (NYC) and for Broadway Cares/Equity Fights AIDS.
 As an actor, Steven has appeared onstage with Taproot Theatre and Seattle Shakespeare Company.